-Veterans Administration Benefits: The College is certified by the Florida State Approving Agency for training under the various Veterans' training laws.
-The college's policies and procedures are applicable to all eligible students who make application for, and receive, V.A.
-Educational Assistance benefits under Chapters 30, 31, 33, 35, 1606 and 1607 while enrolled in an approved program of study.
-All degrees, certificates and courses offered by the college must be approved by the Florida State Approving Agency to allow payments to eligible students.
-Eligible Veterans (students) planning to enroll at Chipola and wishing to receive VA benefits should consult with the Veterans Affairs Office well in advance of registering and complete an application for VA educational benefits for initial certification.
-The Veteran assumes responsibility for all fees at registration.
-However, Veterans attending the college under Chapter 31 who have approval from the Veteran's Administration will have registration fees paid directly to the college by the federal government.
-Veterans attending under Chapter 33, also known as Post-9/11 will have all or a percentage of tuition and fees paid based on their length of active duty service paid directly to the college by the federal government.
+Veterans Administration Benefits: Chipola College is certified by the Florida State Approving Agency (SAA) for training under the various U.S Department of Veterans Affairs (VA) Education and Training Programs (GI Bill ®).
+The college's policies and procedures are applicable to all eligible students who make application for, and receive, VA Educational or Training Assistance/Benefits under Chapters 30, 31, 33, 34, 35, 1606 and 1607 while enrolled in an approved program of study.
+All degrees, certificates and courses offered by the college must be approved by the Florida SAA to allow payments to eligible1 students.
+Student Veterans or dependents planning to enroll at Chipola College and wishing to receive VA educational/training benefits should consult with the college's VA Services Office well in advance of registering for classes.
+The School Certifying Officer (SCO) will coach the veteran through the required applications and forms needed for VA benefits and/or enrollment certification.
+The veteran assumes responsibility for all fees at registration.
+However, veterans attending the college under Chapter 31 (Vocational Rehabilitation) who have approval from the VA will have registration fees paid directly to the college by the VA.
+Veterans attending college under Chapter 33, also known as Post-911, will have all or a percentage of tuition and fees paid based on their length of active duty service paid directly to the college by the VA.

-Veterans (students) desiring information about benefits and requirements should contact Chipola College's Veterans Affairs Office at 718-2290 or the VA Regional Office at 1-888-442-4551.
+Veterans (students) desiring information about benefits and requirements should contact Chipola College's VA Services Office at 850-718-2437 or the VA Regional Office at 1-800-827-1000.
+Website - www.gibill.va.gov.